imostafaabobakr/fantasyGame/README.md

 3. Winning Window: a congratulation and options (play again - exit)
 4. Losing Window: a game-over , same options (play again - exit), and a rotating tease (Loser)

+## Game Functions

+- setup() : setting size - loading images - creating font
+- draw() : start window
+- mousePressed() : to start the game when pressing the mouse on the start window
+- game() : game window
+  1. motion of bomb
+  2. playing with arrows
+  3. conditions of reaching the end of window
+  4. condition of eating and generating coin
+  5. condition of colliding with bomb
+  6. conditions for loasing and winning
+- winScreen(): winning window and has 2 options ( 1. exit() when pressing E key 2. play again when pressing P key)
+- gameOverScreen() : losing window and has 2 options ( 1. exit() when pressing E key 2. play again when pressing P key) and dancing loser word.

 ## Program & Book
 We have used processing 3 program, with the aid of "Getting Started with Processing" book.